Vince Taylor: Music career

-After Hallyday was required to do national service in the French Army, Clarke again joined Taylor, as The Bobbie Clarke Noise' along with Ralph Danks (guitar), Alain Bugby of The Strangers (bass), Johnny Taylor, ex-lead singer for The Strangers (rhythm guitar), and "Stash" Prince Stanislas Klossowski de Rola (percussion).
-Managed by Jean Claude Camus, the band embarked on a triumphant tour of Spain and then co-topped the bill with The Rolling Stones during the Easter week-end of 1965 at the Olympia in Paris.
+After Hallyday was required to do national service in the French Army, Clarke again joined Taylor, as the Bobbie Clarke Noise along with Ralph Danks (guitar), Alain Bugby of the Strangers (bass), Johnny Taylor, ex–lead singer for the Strangers (rhythm guitar), and "Stash de Rola" Prince Stanislas Klossowski de Rola (percussion).
+Managed by Jean Claude Camus, the band embarked on a triumphant tour of Spain and then co-topped the bill with the Rolling Stones during the Easter week-end of 1965 at the Olympia in Paris.

 Decline

 The band then disbanded and Taylor, having problems with alcohol and other drugs, joined a religious movement.
 Danks left to play guitar with Three Dog Night, and later Tom Jones, Elvis Presley and Bob Dylan.
-Stash, a close friend of The Rolling Stones, would later produce the Dirty Strangers album featuring Keith Richards and Ronnie Wood.
+Stash, a close friend of the Rolling Stones, would later produce the Dirty Strangers album featuring Keith Richards and Ronnie Wood.
 Clarke replaced drummer Don Conka for several studio sessions with the original line up of the band Love.
-He also played with Vince Flaherty and his band The Invincebles, Frank Zappa, Jimi Hendrix, and the first incarnation of Deep Purple before forming a group, Bodast, with Steve Howe and Dave Curtis.
-In 1968, Bodast recorded an album for MGM Records, opened for The Who, and were the backing band for Chuck Berry at the Royal Albert Hall in London.
+He also played with Vince Flaherty and his band the Invincibles, Frank Zappa, Jimi Hendrix, and the first incarnation of Deep Purple before forming a group, Bodast, with Steve Howe and Dave Curtis.
+In 1968, Bodast recorded an album for MGM Records, opened for the Who, and were the backing band for Chuck Berry at the Royal Albert Hall in London.

 Meanwhile, Clarke was involved in a comeback for his friend Taylor, a one-month tour across France, billed as 'Vince Taylor and Bobbie Clarke backed by Les Rockers'.
 Eddie Barclay gave a new chance to Taylor who recorded again and performed intermittently throughout the 1970s and 1980s, until his death.

 Taylor lived in Switzerland late in his life, where he worked as an aircraft mechanic.
 He said it was the happiest time of his life.

 Taylor died from lung cancer in August 1991, at age 52.
 He was buried in Lausanne, Switzerland.
 He had lived in Switzerland since 1983 with his wife, Nathalie (née Minster), and his step-daughter, Magaly.